Welcome

 Join Us!

 Our membership year runs from September to September.
 The annual membership is $25.
 You can print out the membership form here.
-We also accept membership dues via PayPal.
+We also accept membership dues via credit card (with or without PayPal).
 Click on the membership link at the top of this page for more information.

 The Culinary Historians of Ann Arbor (CHAA), founded in 1983 by Jan Longone and friends, is an organization of scholars, cooks, food writers, nutritionists, collectors, students, and others interested in the study of culinary history and gastronomy.